CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ##### *List*

 The default behaviour of the `list` command returns the list of all incomplete tasks and reminders.
 This may not be particularly helpful as you may have a lot of outstanding tasks.
 Luckily, you are able to search for tasks by specifying the various fields.
+For example, you can list tasks that have the same tag.

 Also, if you need to see the tasks that you have completed, simply add the `d/DONE` field which works as follows: